-The M.F.A degree in Interior Design at Purdue University develops and prepares students to further their independent research interests and professional competency.
-The program experiments with the inquiry, application, and transmission of knowledge of Interior Design.
+The M.F.A degree in Visual Communication Design at Purdue University develops and prepares students to further their independent research interests and professional competency.
+The program experiments with the inquiry, application, and transmission of knowledge of Visual Communications Design strategies.

-The Graduate program includes courses in design methodology, research methods, history, critical theory, and more.
+The Graduate program includes courses in design methodology, research methods, typography, poster, information design, web communications, advanced color design, history, critical theory, and more.
 The Art and Design graduate program provides a dynamic environment in which students from different majors come together to learn in a cross-disciplinary environment.
-Students work under the mentorship of enthusiastic and inspired designers and design researchers.
+Students work under the mentorship of enthusiastic and inspired artists, designers, and educators.

 First and Second Year

-The Interior Design program at Purdue University is accredited by the National Association of Schools of Art and Design and the Council for Interior Design Accreditation.
+The Visual Communications program at Purdue University is accredited by the National Association of Schools of Art and Design.

 "Being ranked in the top 100 reaffirms that a Purdue degree represents a world-class educational experience."